river34/experimental-gameplay-fear/README.md

 ### How to play

-  - WASD to move
+  - WASD or Left Click to move
-  - Space to speed up
+  - Space or Right Click to speed up

 ### Credits